AlexanderMungai/Portfolio-Projects/README.md

 # Portfolio Projects

-The following files contain projects that entail Data Cleaning and Transformation using a FIFA 21 dataset (Python), Data Analysis using the Stack Overflow
+The following files contain projects that entail Data Cleaning and Transformation on a FIFA 21 dataset using Python, Data Analysis on the Stack Overflow
-Annual Developer Survey for 2023 (Python) and Data Visualization using Power BI.
+Annual Developer Survey for 2023 using Python, Data Visualization using Power BI and Data Exploration on Apple Store's apps using SQL.